dmmarkwork-cloud/aeronautics/README.md

 # Welcome to my AeroEng Portfolio!

 I'm Mark Lorenz Yamanaka, a licensed Aeronautical Engineer based in Tsukuba, Japan.
-Focused on aircraft design, CAD, FEA, CFD, UAV systems, and topology optimisation.
+Focused on aircraft design, CAD, FEA, CFD, UAV systems, and topology optimisation (currently poking at it).

 ## Projects